Angela Morley: Personal life

 Morley was a transgender woman and began transitioning to live openly as a woman in 1970, at the age of 46.
 According to her friend and colleague Max Geldray, she struggled with her gender identity throughout her life, and according to her wife, Christine Parker, Morley probably tried hormone replacement therapy at some point before they met.
 Morley underwent sex reassignment surgery in Casablanca in June 1970 and publicly came out as a woman in 1972.
-She chose the new surname Morley as it was her grandmother's maiden name.
+Morley was her original middle name; her birth was registered as Walter Morley Stott, Morley being her grandmother's maiden name.

 Morley was twice married.
 Her first wife, Beryl Stott, was a singer and choral arranger who founded the Beryl Stott Singers, also known as the Beryl Stott Chorus or Beryl Stott Group.
 Beryl Stott died prior to Morley's gender transition.
 Morley met Christine Parker, also a singer, in London, and they married on 1 June 1970.
 Parker was a major support to Morley through her transition.
 Morley stated that: "It was only because of her love and support that I then was able to deal with the trauma, and begin to think about crossing over that terrifying gender border."

 The couple moved to Los Angeles in 1979 following the success of Watership Down, and owned a house in the San Fernando Valley.
 They moved to Scottsdale, Arizona in 1994.
 As of November 2015, Parker was still living in Scottsdale.

-Morley had two children with her first wife Beryl Stott: a daughter, Helen, who predeceased her in 1986, and a son, Bryan, who was living as of January 2009.
-She also had grandchildren and great-grandchildren at the time of her passing.
+Morley had two children with her first wife Beryl Stott: a daughter, Helen, who predeceased her in 1986, and a son, Brian, who was living as of January 2009.
+She also had grandchildren and great-grandchildren at the time of her death.

 Morley had many friendships with fellow musicians and industry colleagues.
-While working on The Goon Show, she made the acquaintance of Peter Sellers, and would eventually share fond memories of him to his biographer Ed Sikov.
+Whilst working on The Goon Show she made the acquaintance of Peter Sellers, and would eventually share fond memories of him to his biographer Ed Sikov.
 She and Max Geldray continued to be good friends following her transition.
-She also noted that she was lifelong friends with Herbert W. Spencer from 1955, while working on Gentlemen Marry Brunettes, until his death in 1992.
+She also noted that she was lifelong friends with Herbert W. Spencer from 1955, during their time working on Gentlemen Marry Brunettes, until his death in 1992.

 Death

-Morley died in Scottsdale, Arizona on 14 January 2009 at the age of 84.
+Morley died in her Scottsdale home on 14 January 2009 at the age of 84.
 Her death was a result of complications of a fall and a heart attack.
 Her death was almost exactly 50 years since her no. 1 hit with Shirley Bassey, "As I Love You".